 The implementation of the Nigerian Local Content Policy Act, which was enacted in April 2010, continued in 2011.
 Aspects of the Act yet to be implemented include: a local component manufacturing strategy, the development of Indigenous Marine Vessels, and an Offshore Assets Acquisition Strategy.
-Others are the: establishment of the Nigerian Content Development Fund and the development of the Nigerian Oil and Gas Employment/ Training Strategy.
+Others are the: establishment of the Nigerian Content Development Fund and the development of the Nigerian Oil and Gas Employment/Training Strategy.

 a.
-Crude Oil Production, Refinery Utilization, Petroleum Products and Prices i.
-Crude Oil and Condensates Production represented a 1.9 per cent increase, compared with 777.45 million barrels or 2.13 mbd produced in 2010.
-The increase in production was attributed, largely, to the relative peace in the Niger Delta region, following the success of the Federal Government's amnesty programme.
+Crude Oil Production, Refinery Utilization, Petroleum Products and Prices

+I. Crude Oil and Condensates Production

+Nigeria's aggregate crude oil production, including condensates and natural gas liquids, was 792.05 million barrels, averaging 2.17mbd in 2011.
+This represented a 1.9 per cent increase, compared with 777.45 million barrels or 2.13 mbd produced in 2010.The increase in production was attributed, largely, to the relative peace in the Niger Delta region, following the success of the Federal Government's amnesty programme.